 Despite living close to Kananaskis Country and completing numerous hikes in the area I did not have a great feel on how the park was connected.
 I knew the park as a series of disjointed hikes.
 I had heard of Ribbon Lake and that the hike was not for everyone, there were these mythical chains that some people struggle with to complete the hike.
 At the time of this hike I had not even done the Ribbon Creek hike to view the very impressive falls created as Ribbon Creek tumbles over the headwall.

 This hike came together quickly.
-Emily has a buys schedule and when she is free plans have to be made quickly.
-For a good reason that escapes me know, probably Emily was busy, we had a relatively late start, not hitting the trail until 12:30 pm.
+Micah has a buys schedule and when they are free plans have to be made quickly.
+For a good reason that escapes me know, probably Micah was busy, we had a relatively late start, not hitting the trail until 12:30 pm.

 With day 2 being longer, with a very uninteresting ending, we decided to park at the village at Kananaskis instead of the Ribbon Creek Parking lot where most people would park.
 This would save us only about 2 km on Day 2 but it was worth it reducing the distance down to 17 km and transferring some of the forest walk to Day 1.